ReShape: a decoder for hypergraph product codes: Proofs

 \section{Proofs}

 This Section contains all the proofs of the statements made in the main text.

 Broadly speaking, in this work we wanted to characterize $Z$-errors operators on the codespace of $\cab$ associated to the chain complex \eqref{eq:cab}.
-In order to do so, we first studied the logical $Z$-operators of $\cab$.
+In order to do so, we first studied the logical $Z$-operators of $\cab$ and introduced a canonical form for them.
 From homology theory, we know that non-trivial logical $Z$-operators are associated to vectors in $\ker \partial_0$ which do not belong to $\im \partial_{-1}$.
 Lemma \ref{lemma:ker} below describes all the vectors in $\ker \partial_0$. \begin{lemma} Let $(L, R) \in \mathcal C_0$ be in $\ker \partial_0$, then:

 \end{lemma} \begin{proof} Let $(L, R) \in \ker \partial_0$.
 Then:

 Eq.~\eqref{eq:proof_zero} yields: